cirruslabs/cirrus-cli/README.md

 ## Security

-Cirrus CLI tries to run in different environments, but in some environments we choose to provide more usability at the cost of a few security trade-offs:
+Cirrus CLI aims to run in different environments, but in some environments we choose to provide more usability at the cost of some security trade-offs:

 * SELinux
-  * task container runs unconfined only if the `--dirty` flag is used
-  * service container that copies the project directory into a per-task Docker volume using `rsync` always runs unconfined
+  * both the task container and the service container that copies the project directory into a per-task Docker volume using `rsync` run unconfined

 Please [open an issue](https://github.com/cirruslabs/cirrus-cli/issues/new) if your use-case requires a different approach.